 - San Diego County

-All levels of eligible incarcerated people may volunteer for MCRP placement.
+All eligible incarcerated people may volunteer for MCRP placement.
 Those determined potentially eligible for placement will be reviewed by the Institution Classification Committee (ICC) and, if approved for placement, referred to the Classification Staff Representative for endorsement.
 All participants are subjected to mandatory electronic monitoring and must agree as a condition of placement.

 The ineligibility criteria are as follows:

 - The County of Last Legal Residence (CLLR) is not serviced by an MCRP.
 (An individual must be approved for a transfer of supervision to a county serviced by an MCRP, prior to ICC’s review, to become eligible for review